The Venom movie starring Tom Hardy

 5. Venom: Separation Anxiety #1-4

 The story involved Eddie hiding from his symbiote spawn, and somebody was going after them.
 Eddie without his symbiote was incredibly vulnerable, something that didn’t happen often for the character.
-While the story started the trend of throwing symbiote characters at the wall and seeing what stuck, it was just cool to see this group of characters with their cool designs hunting Venom.
+While the story started the trend of throwing symbiote characters at the wall and seeing what stuck, it was just cool to see this group of characters with their cool designs hunting Venom, with Eddie having to think on his feat to stay alive.

 4. Venom: Lethal Protector #1-6

 Turning Venom — specifically, the Eddie Brock incarnation of Venom — into an anti-hero is a decision that many disagree with, including many Marvel creators.
 I’m one of those people.
 However, there are times, when the stars align and the moon gods smile upon us, that this interpretation of Venom actually works.
-Such is the case with Lethal Protector, a series that oozes nineties from its pours, but is just so endearing.
+Such is the case with Lethal Protector, a series that oozes nineties from its pours, but is just so endearing because of it.

 3. The Original Venom Saga, The Amazing Spider-Man (1963) #258, 298-300, Web of Spider-Man #1